 6) Again use the multimeter to test the continuity between T5 and Pin1 output connector.
 Ensure there is stable continuity.

-7) Reassemble the elm327 main unit and try to test on J1850 PWM system.
+7) Reassemble the elm327 main unit and try to test on the J1850 PWM system.